jaddu0329/3d-login-page-/README.md

 # 3D Login Page with Eye-Tracking Computer

 An attractive, modern login page built with React featuring a 3D interactive scene.
-The computer's eyes smoothly follow your cursor movement, creating an engaging user experience.
+The computer's eyes smoothly follow your cursor movement, creating an engaging  experience.

 ## Features